rommapp/grout/docs/USER_GUIDE.md

 **Grout Info** – View version information, build details, server connection info, and the GitHub repository QR code.

+**Check for Updates** - Will allow Grout to update itself.
+This feature is only present on muOS and Knulli as NextUI has the Pak Store.

 ### General Settings

 This sub-menu contains general display and download settings: